astropy/astropy-APEs/APE2.rst

 on what is considered a bug fix).

-Additionally, some feature releases will be designated "long-term support" (LTS) releases, and these will continue to receive bugfixes for two years (i.e., typically 3 regular feature releases will follow an LTS release).
+Additionally, some feature releases will be designated "long-term support" (LTS) releases, and these will continue to receive bugfixes for at least two years (i.e., typically 3 regular feature releases will follow an LTS release).
 This addresses the first issue by applying a time-based release cycle, meaning no feature will need to wait more than six months before reaching users.
 Simultaneously, it addresses the second concern by providing a guarantee to facilities that if they use an LTS, they can count on releases fixing critical bugs for at least two years.

-This plan does not exclude the possibility of releases *more* frequent than every six months, although the six months should be considered the default timeline (to be changed only with specific reasons).
-For example, if a new feature is perceived by the Astropy developer community as being of great importance, and is completed only two months after the v1.0 release, a v1.1 release could occur at that time, even though the six month timeline has not elapsed.
-Once that release has completed, the release clock is "reset", so v1.2 would be released six months after v1.1, even though it is not yet 12 months after v1.0.
-Regardless, v1.0 will be the LTS for two years, even if there have been more than 3 non-LTS releases in the meantime.

 Version numbering
 ^^^^^^^^^^^^^^^^^